The Ice People (Gee novel): Plot

 At a point towards the end of the 21st century, Britain is in the grip of a new ice age.
 Men and women are largely living separately in different areas of the country, while civilisation and law and order have mostly broken down.

 As an old man living with a group of outlaws who will dispose of him once he has outlived his usefulness to them, Saul begins to tell the tale of his life, and in particular his marriage to Sarah.

 Their marriage is initially a good one, but as the climate changes begin to impact on the surrounding environment, the couple start to cool towards each other and drift apart.
 Sarah eventually leaves Saul, becomes a political activist, then finally tries to turn their son, Luke, against him.

 When Sarah refuses to let him see Luke, Saul kidnaps the boy and goes on the run, fleeing across the English Channel to Europe.
 Luke objects to being taken away from his home, however, and as Saul attempts to gain passage for them both to the warmer climes of Africa, Luke runs away.
 It later transpires that he has joined a group of bandits in Spain.

 Having lost his son, Saul returns to Britain, where he is involved in a car crash.
 He is pulled from the wreckage by the outlaws, who at first plan to kill him, but then decide to keep him alive when they discover his skills as a storyteller.

-But as the book comes to an end, the outlaws are becoming tired of Saul and his time is running out.
+Towards the end, the outlaws are becoming tired of Saul and his time is running out.